 (4) Where practicable, a person apprehended under the Mental Health Act is not to be confined in a lock-up with another person.

-31. Young persons to be dealt with in accordance with Young Offenders Act 1994
+31. Young persons to be dealt with under Young Offenders Act 1994

 A person who is authorised under this Act to deal with a young person is to do so in accordance with the Young Offenders Act 1994.